-Jeremiah saw that in a very very poignant passage in chapter 13 of his prophecy and beginning in verse 11 and following.
-He calls to the people to respond to God.
+Jeremiah saw that in a very, very poignant passage in chapter 13 of his prophecy.
+Beginning in verse 11 and following, he calls to the people to respond to God.
 And down in verse 16 he says, "Give glory to the Lord your God before He cause darkness and before your feet stumble upon the dark mountain and while you look for light He turn it into the shadow of death and make it gross darkness."
 In other words, give glory to God or else you will be judged.

 In Acts chapter 12 Herod decided to declare his own glory.
 And the Bible says God smote him and he was eaten by worms and died because he gave not God the glory.

 All throughout redemptive history God has called for men and women to give Him honor, to give Him praise, to give Him glory, to ascribe to Him the worth and the value and the honor which He intrinsically is due as an infinitely holy and majestic God.
 So the purpose of all things, the universe, angels, men, creatures, Scripture, life, death, heaven, hell, all of it is for the glory of God.
 Certainly we who are believers, a part of the church, remember that in Ephesians 3:21 it says, "Unto Him be glory in the church.”
 Unto Him be glory in the church.
 You see, everything that God has ever done is to bring Him glory, to bring Him honor.
 And this is especially true of His work with Israel.